 Moscow Mule Recipe

 Ginger Beer seems to be the flavor of the season.
 It’s all over my favorite food and drink magazines/blogs/etc. So what’s the big deal about it anyway?
-I like ginger ale (especially with bourbon) so I figured why not see what all the fuss is about and make a drink with Ginger beer.
+I like ginger ale (especially with bourbon) so I figured why not see what all the fuss is about and make this Moscow Mule Recipe that uses Ginger beer.

 I quickly learned that the difference between ginger ale and ginger beer is that ale is a carbonated drink made with water and ginger while the beer is brewed and fermented.
 The most popular cocktails made with ginger beer are the Dark and Stormy and the Moscow Mule.